emacs-mirror/emacs/mps/manual/source/glossary/g.rst

         tracing garbage collection.

-        There is a large body of published work on particular and general GC algorithms.
+        There is a large body of published work on particular and general garbage collection algorithms.

         .. historical::

             Garbage collection was first invented by John McCarthy in 1958 as part of the implementation of :term:`Lisp`.

-        Other significant languages offering GC include :term:`Java`, :term:`Perl`, :term:`Modula-3`, :term:`Prolog`, :term:`ML`,
+        Other significant languages offering garbage collection
+        include :term:`Java`, :term:`ML`, :term:`Modula-3`,
-        and :term:`Smalltalk`.
-Major applications using GC include Emacs and AutoCAD; usually, you can't tell whether an application does or not, but these have extension languages that expose the fact.
+        :term:`Perl`, :term:`Prolog`, and :term:`Smalltalk`.
+Major
+        applications using garbage collection include Emacs and AutoCAD; usually, you can't tell whether an application does or not, but these have extension languages that expose the fact.

         .. similar:: :term:`automatic memory management`.